-Shyamal Chowdhury is an Associate Professor of Economics at the University of Sydney and a Research Fellow at IZA.
+Shyamal Chowdhury is a Professor of Economics at the University of Sydney and a Research Fellow at IZA.
 Prior to joining the University of Sydney, he worked for the International Food Policy Research Institute (IFPRI) and the World Bank in Washington DC, USA.
 His fields of research interests include economic development, and agricultural economics, in particular: migration, microfinance, technology adoption, human capital and field experiments.
 His recent works have been published in several general economics journals and field journals including Econometrica, Journal of Development Economics, American Journal of Agricultural Economics, Economic Letters, and Journal of Development Studies.
-Professor Chowdhury holds a PhD in Agricultural Economics from Bonn University, Germany.
+Professor Chowdhury holds a Ph.D. in Agricultural Economics from Bonn University, Germany.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.

 Based on academic excellence and an ambitious publication strategy, IZA serves as a place of communication between academic science and political practice.

 The Foreign, Commonwealth & Development Office (FCDO) leads the UK's work to end extreme poverty.
 We're ending the need for aid by creating jobs, unlocking the potential of girls and women, and helping to save lives when humanitarian emergencies hit.

 FCDO is a ministerial department, supported by 12 agencies and public bodies.